ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 configured at each of end of the Secure Channel.
 However, the policy controls and definitions are out of scope for this document.

-Where the security assurance required of an Attesting Environment by a Relying Party requires it, the Attesting Environment SHOULD be implemented using techniques designed to provide enhanced protection from an attacker wishing to tamper with or forge UCCS.
+Where an Attesting Environment serves as an endpoint of a Secure Channel used to convey a UCCS, the security assurance required of that Attesting Environment by a Relying Party generally calls for the Attesting Environment to be implemented using techniques designed to provide enhanced protection from an attacker wishing to tamper with or forge UCCS originating from that Attesting Environment.
 A possible approach might be to implement the Attesting Environment in a hardened environment such as a TEE {{-teep}} or a TPM {{TPM2}}.

 When UCCS emerge from the Secure Channel and into the receiver, the security properties of the secure channel no longer protect the UCCS, which now are subject to the same security properties as any other unprotected data in the Verifier environment.
 If the receiver subsequently forwards UCCS, they are treated as though they originated within the receiver.

+The Secure Channel context does not govern fully formed CWTs in the same way it governs UCCS.
-As with EATs nested in other EATs ({{Section 4.2.18.3 (Nested Tokens) of -eat}}), the Secure Channel does not endorse fully formed CWTs transferred through it.
+As with EATs nested in other EATs ({{Section 4.2.18.3 (Nested Tokens) of -eat}}), the Secure
+Channel does not endorse fully formed CWTs transferred through it.
 Effectively, the COSE envelope of a CWT (or a nested EAT) shields the CWT Claims Set from the endorsement of the secure channel.
-(Note that EAT might add a nested UCCS Claim, and this statement does not apply to UCCS nested into UCCS, only to fully formed CWTs.)
+(Note that EAT might add a nested UCCS
+Claim, and this statement does not apply to UCCS nested into UCCS, only to fully formed CWTs.)